-Equal parts comedy and tragedy, Trevor Noah‘s autobiographical Born a Crime presents the satirists’s extraordinary early life in post-apartheid South Africa.
+Equal parts comedy and tragedy, Trevor Noah‘s autobiographical Born a Crime delves into the satirists’s extraordinary early life in post-apartheid South Africa.
 As a paean to the enduring strength and stubbornness of his mother, Noah details the lengths she went to to provide him with a childhood that didn’t repeat the deprivations of her own.

 My mom would bring home boxes that white people had donated – picture books, chapter books, any book she could get her hands on.